- Reviewed: 17 May 2018, 10:30 NZST

 Related news features

-There is high risk to your security within three kilometers of the borders with Syria and Iraq due to military activity and the uncertain security situation.
+There is high risk to your security near the borders with Syria and Iraq due to military activity and the uncertain security situation.
 We advise against all tourist and other non-essential travel to these border areas.
 Jordanian authorities have increased security along the border with Syria and military activity has resulted in fatalities and injuries.

 There is some risk to your security elsewhere in Jordan due to the threat of terrorism and civil unrest and we advise caution.
 New Zealanders in Jordan should be aware that there is the potential for the ongoing conflict in Syria to affect the security situation in Jordan, including beyond the immediate border area.View Larger Map Close/Open map